 There are no restrictions on the use of the Company's capital resources that could materially affect, directly or indirectly, its operations or activities.
-The Company is in compliance with all covenants to debt agreements as at March 31, 2016.

 To ensure security and the preservation of capital, the Company's investment policy for cash that is surplus to immediate requirements is to invest such funds in instruments issued by major chartered banks that are rated "triple A", or its equivalent by independent rating agencies.